LillieH1000/YT-Player/README.md

 <br>

-*Background playback, picture in picture, audio cast and subtitles aren't currently available on Android TV
+*Background playback and picture in picture aren't currently available on Android TV

 <br>